pepperwool/git/How_to_boil_perfect_eggs.md

 From a chef:

-> Eggs are nice and healthy.
+> Eggs are tasty and healthy, everyone should eat eggs everyday.

 From Bob:

-> I like 4-minute egg the most.
+> I like 4-minute egg the most, pure!!!

 From Alice: